ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 requiring modification or removal of authentication or confidentiality on the packet.

-Consideration MUST be given to how this will be incorporated into any applicable trust model.
+Consideration must be given to how this will be incorporated into any applicable trust model.
 Downgrading attacks that could lead to an adversary disabling or removing encryption or authentication MUST NOT be possible in the design of the protocol.